honzarossler/Sorts/app/src/main/assets/radix/about.md

-# O RadixSort algoritmu
+# About RadixSort

-Jedná se o stabilní řadicí algoritmus, který je vhodný především pro řazení polí s vysokým množstvím totožných čísel.
+It is a stable sorting algorithm, which is especially suitable for sorting fields with a high number of identical numbers.

-## Princip
+## Principle

-RadixSort funguje narozdíl od ostatních algoritmů tak, že sám využívá jiný stabilní třídicí algoritmus, nejčastěji se jedná o CountingSort.
+Unlike other algorithms, RadixSort works by using another stable sorting algorithm, most often CountingSort.
-Volání jiného algoritmu je však systématické.
-Seřazování probíhá dle míst samotných čísel (např. podle jednotek, desítek, stovek, ...) a následně jsou všechna čísla seřazená dle všech míst čísel.
+However, calling another algorithm is systematic.
+Sorting takes place according to the places of the numbers themselves (eg according to units, tens, hundreds, ...) and then all numbers are sorted according to all places of the numbers.

-## Složitost algoritmu
+## Time complexity

-Zde se nachází tzv. asymptotická složitost.
-Ta se může lišit dle různých kritérií, často se značí $$ O((n+b) \cdot log_b(k)) $$, obecně ji lze zapsat i jako $$ O(m \cdot C(n)) $$, kde $$ C(n) $$ je složitost algoritmu, který RadixSort používá.
+Here is the so-called asymptotic complexity.
+This can vary according to various criteria, often denoted by $$ O((n + b) \cdot log_b(k)) $$, in general, it can also be written as $$ O(m \cdot C(n)) $$, where $$ C(n) $$ is the complexity of the algorithm used by RadixSort.